 Want more energy, clear skin and a thinner waist line?
-Raw vegan recipes are the easiest and in my opinion funnest way to achieve your goals and still eat as much as you like.
-Instead of being in a food coma after a cooked animal burger, you can feel light, fresh and full of energy after these raw vegan veggie burgers.
-I made these burgers for Caleb and our friend Nadia and they loved them so much they ate 3!
+Raw vegan recipes are the easiest and in many cases the funnest way to achieve your goals and still eat as much as you like.

 - 1 cup walnuts, soaked overnight and drained